Polly-Contrib/Polly.Contrib.CachePolicy/README.md

 # Cache policy

 ## Purpose
-The Microsoft.Teams.ServicesHub.Polly.AsyncCachePolicy is an implementation of read-through cache, also known as the cache-aside pattern.
+The Polly.Contrib.CachePolicy is an implementation of read-through cache, also known as the cache-aside pattern.
 It provides a resiliency feature of elegantly fallback to return stale cache value when downstream services return errors or throw exceptions.

 ## Motivation
 AsyncCachePolicy provides you the following capability: